awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2022.md

       making regular backups of this folder is ideal.
    ```

-1. After you complete the installation, test and optimize the security of your server as described in [Step 3: Test and harden the security configuration](#ssl_test)\.
+1. After you complete the installation, test and optimize the security of your server as described in [Step 3: Test and harden the security configuration](#ssl_test_2022)\.

-### Configure automated certificate renewal<a name="automate"></a>
+### Configure automated certificate renewal<a name="automate-2022"></a>

 Certbot is designed to become an invisible, error\-resistant part of your server system\.
 By default, it generates host certificates with a short, 90\-day expiration time\.
 If you have not configured your system to call the command automatically, you must re\-run the certbot command manually before expiration\.
-This procedure shows how to automate Certbot by setting up a cron job\.<a name="automate_certbot"></a>
+This procedure shows how to automate Certbot by setting up a cron job\.<a name="automate_certbot_2022"></a>

 **To automate Certbot**